BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-in-Lend-Me-a-Tenor.markdown

 ---
 layout: posts
-title: "The Leftist Men in Lend Me a Tenor"
+title: "The men of LEFOLG in Lend Me a Tenor"
 date: 2023-11-06 00:00:00 -0700
 author: "Lynn Lylan & David Taylor"
 categories: news